Scuba diving is perceived as a high risk activity by many life insurance companies. How can you avoid or mitigate their concern?

 The answer is that maybe you can’t completely avoid the concern of life insurance companies.
 However you can be better prepared for what to expect as a scuba diver applying for life insurance.

-What to expect during the application process
+What Scuba Divers can expect during the life insurance application process

 First, you should expect an additional questionnaire.
 There’s no need to be concerned about this, the questionnaire is simply the life insurance company asking for information so that they may properly evaluate their risk.